Recognizing bedbug bites – symptoms, differences, and what to do now

 1. Document suspicion (photos of bites, date, affected areas)

-2. Check the bed and surrounding area – especially mattress edges, seams, bed frames
+2. Check bed and surroundings – especially mattress edges, seams, bed frames

 3. Use monitoring traps to gain certainty